 For myself the gluteus medius and/or minimus has been problematic and so one action that I play with is activating this muscle, particularly on the left side.

-A great exercise for activating this muscle (and learning to feel it) is pigeon pose.
+A great exercise for activating this muscle (and learning to feel it) is pigeon pose with the hip down (front leg hip).
 Press the front knee down to activate the gluteus medius.

 You can carry this technique into the standing twist.

 Twisting to the right, activate the left glute and optionally the right latissimus dorsai.
 In this case the pelvis will twist also, but try to carry the twist up the spine so that the lumbar, and thoracic spine twist also.

 In twisting triangle you can use the same action.
 With the right leg forwards and twisting to the right, activate the left gluteus maximus.
 To activate the right latissimus dorsai try pulling the right arm rearwards while keeping it vertical.

 Since the psoas opposes the gluteus maximus (and vice versa) faulty gluteus maximus function can also affect the psoas.
 And glute maximus may in turn be affected by the hamstrings which also work on the back of the hips (as well as the backs of the knees.

 And so some low back pain for working with these muscles are triangle and side angle.

 These poses can be done in such a way to actively train psoas and quadratus lumborum.
 Again the first task can be to see if one side feels different than the other.
 From there try activating glutes and hamstrings of the front leg.
 Then relax and activate quads and hip flexors instead.

 Note that when entering these poses I'd suggest dipping the front leg side of the pelvis so that the pelvis leans towards the turned out foot.
 In addition lift the tailbone so that the pelvis tilts forwards and the lumbar backbend (or lumbar lordosis) is increased.